cs31415/cs31415.github.io/_posts/2022-05-05-spotify-artist-follow.md

 ```
 ### Logout button

-When I submitted a quota extension request for the app, Spotify asked me to put in a login button.
-Here's the code for it.
-It clears cookies and redirects to `logout.php`:
+When I submitted a quota extension request for the app, Spotify asked me to provide a way for users to disconnect from Spotify.
+I added a logout button which clears cookies and redirects to `logout.php`:
 ```javascript
 document.getElementById('logout-button').addEventListener('click', function() {
 	Cookies.remove("t", { path: '' });